 I do like Norman Wilkinson's freestyle painting technique, though it's a shame he wasn't abke to incorporate Thomas Telford's elegant road suspension bridge in the composition - it was the world's first modern suspension bridge built in 1826.

 British artist, Norman Wilkinson RI (1878-1971) studied at Portsmouth and Southsea Schools of Art.
-He began his career as an illustrator with the Illustrated London News and went on to design posters for the LNWR, LMS and SR. His flamboyant style appeared on many London Midland & Scottish Railway posters, including this one (left)
+He began his career as an illustrator with the Illustrated London News and went on to design posters for the LNWR, LMS and SR. His flamboyant style appeared on many London Midland & Scottish Railway posters, including this one (left) 'The Irish Mail at Holyhead' about 1925.

 The artist has composed a night scene of Holyhead harbour showing the SS Cambria in dock and a boat train waiting at the platform alongside, with passengers and bystanders standing on the quay.

 The very interesting text beneath the picture reads - 'For 89 years the Irish Mail has been an institution in Anglo-Irish transportation.
 This train is a link with the days when the new Holyhead Mail Coach ran from 'The Swan with Two Necks' in London by way of Birmingham and Shrewsbury to 'The Eagle and Child' at Holyhead.
 That journey took 27 hrs and today the Irish Mail's schedule from Euston to Holyhead is 5hrs 20mins.
 At Holyhead the mails are transferred to a 3,400-ton steamer.
 There are only a few faster merchant vessels in the world.
-But nevertheless, she is a direct descendant of the little packet with the tall funnel and frail paddles which in February 1850 was 15 hrs in mighty seas between Holyhead and Kingstown bringing the Irish Mail to Dublin'
+But nevertheless, she is a direct descendant of the little packet with the tall funnel and frail paddles which in February 1850 was 15 hrs in mighty seas between Holyhead and Kingstown bringing the Irish Mail to Dublin'.
+There are dozens of fabulous posters by Norman Wilkinson to be found on the excellent NMSI Collections Online...a visit is highly recommended.

 (Above-Below) A pair of carriage prints featuring the Britannia Tubular Bridge by Kenneth Steel, and the Conway Tubular Bridge by Claude Buckle, recently went under the hammer at the world famous specialist railwayana and transport auctioneers, Great Western Railwayana Auctions (GWRA) Ltd. Both prints were part of the LMR Railway Architecture Series.
 Established over 21-years ago the GWRA is the longest established railwayana auction house still under the same ownership.
-Click HERE to visit the GWRA's excellent website
+Click HERE to visit the GWRA's excellent website...highly recommended.

 (Below) In 1970 a disastrous fire gutted the tubular railway bridge and the structure was rebuilt as a two-tier steel box girder and arch bridge with the A55 main road to Anglesey on the upper deck.
 Today the last surviving example of Robert Stephenson's wrought iron tubular bridge design is the railway bridge at Conwy which runs in parallel to Thomas Telford's elegant Conwy Suspension Bridge.
 These shots were taken during a cycling tour of North Wales during the late 1960s.